• Home

 Place another layer of cake on top; repeat this same process.
 Do this with 3 layers of cake.

-Once you get to the top layer of cake, place it bottom (or flat) side up so the top of the cake is nice and flat.
+Once you get to the last layer of cake, then place it bottom (or flat) side up so the top of the cake is nice and flat.
+Use an icing spatula or a butter knife to frost the top and a thin layer on the sides of the cake.

-Step 6: Frost the Cake
+Step 9: Decorate the Cake

+Then sprinkle some white nonpareils or sprinkles on top of the frosting swirls.
 I also love to put some lemon slices just for decoration and some lemon zest.

 Expert Baking Tips